webian-dart/webian/README.md

         });
 ```

 What is that?
-That is our Global factory (we recommend you check
+That is our Global factory or in Riverpod lingo: the provider.
-[Riverpod](https://pub.dev/packages/riverpod), or in Riverpod lingo the provider.
+(we recommend you check [Riverpod](https://pub.dev/packages/riverpod)
 For example:

 ```dart